ltbringer/swiggy-order/README.md

 Currently, this project assumes that payments are made via swiggy money only.
 I didn't want to solve for every payment method, those would anyway require callbacks to ensure safety.
 That is a lot of work and somehow there is a server someone needs to maintain. 💳💸

 ## Demo
-Tried it again today.
 ![Demo](./images/demo.png)

 - Run the script with a coupon code.
 - Select item(s) to order.
 Do note I haven't written any code to exclude items from different outlets.
 - Provide the OTP from your registered mobile number.
-You would have to do this everytime as long as this runs as a script.
+You would have to do this everytime, as long as this runs as a script.

 ![Result](./images/result.png)